Williamtung1/Lenovo_IdeaPad_L340_Hackintosh/README.md

 ## Wifi

 If you have Realtek card and want to use Wifi or Bluetooth, please use USB tethering, ethernet or buy a new native support Broadcom card.
 If you have Intel card, you can use the kext by [OpenIntelWireless](https://github.com/OpenIntelWireless/itlwm/releases) and enable it using this [guide](https://openintelwireless.github.io/itlwm/).

-## For trackpad
-  For those who have Elan0626 touchpad, you MUST force polling

 ## Enable HiDPI

 If you want to make the text bigger, you need to enable HiDPI [one-key-hidpi](https://github.com/xzhih/one-key-hidpi).
 If you change text size with changing resolution without enable HiDPI, text is blurry.